 - All IEP instructors attend regular professional and in-service training

 - IEP students are allowed to live in campus housing or off-campus and with access to meal plans and all university facilities

-- Participation in IEP creates an advantage for a student who wants to continue and study in the Global Pathway Program or degree at Western
+- Participation in IEP creates an advantage for a student who wants to continue and study either an International Year or a Pre-Master’s Program at the Western Washington University International Study Center, or a degree at Western.

 - Language and Culture Programs (LCP) has International Student Advisors, along with Extended Studies personnel, which can assist the AUAP student with smooth transition to degree study.